Some Small Science News

 Ludwig Bartels, lead researcher of the project at the University of California, Riverside, said the tiny walker could one day be used to guide the movements of molecule-based information storage or even computation.

+The World's Smallest Motor Scientists recently unveiled the tiniest electric motor ever built.
+You could stuff hundreds of them into the period at the end of this sentence.
+One day a similar engine might power a tiny mechanical doctor that would travel through your body in the ultimate house call.
 The motor works by shuffling atoms between two molten metal droplets in a carbon nanotube.
 One droplet is even smaller than the other.
 When a small electric current is applied to the droplets, atoms slowly eek off the larger droplet and join the smaller one.
 The small droplet grows – but never gets as big as the other droplet – and eventually bumps into the large droplet.
 As they touch, the large droplet rapidly sops up the atoms it had previously sloughed off.
 This quick shift in energy produces a power stroke.

 Although the amount of energy produced is small -- 20 microwatts -- it is quite impressive in relation to the tiny scale of the motor.
 The whole setup is less than 200 nanometers on a side, or hundreds of times smaller than the width of a human hair.
 If it could be scaled up to the size of an automobile engine, it would be 100 million times more powerful than a Toyota Camry’s 225 horsepower V6 engine, the researchers say.